 - Facilitate candidates’ development as professional educators by providing opportunities for observing in schools and other entities that serve P-12 students, tutoring students, assisting teachers or other school personnel, attending school board meetings, and participating in education-related community events prior to the internship.

-NOTE: Field experience descriptions in the following documents apply to courses through the spring 2014 semester.
+NOTE: Field experience descriptions in the following tabs/documents apply to courses through the spring 2014 semester.
 In addition, information provided by full-time faculty supersedes information in the following documents.